hp4k1h5/ephemeris/README.md

 **a diary plugin/Calendar extension for vim**

 this plugin extends some of the functionality provided by the [ mattn/vim-calendar ](https://github.com/mattn/calendar-vim) plugin's diary function. the calendar plugin itself is not required but this plugin reuses one of it's global variables `g:calendar_diary` without interfering with `calendar-vim`.
+**see [ ephemeris.txt ](../ephemeris.txt) for additional help**

 #### functionalities